-My memory is of the general flurry of activity that took place before every Rosh Hashana.
+There was￼ a flurry of activity that took place before every Rosh Hashana.
 The purchase of new clothing and shoes for the New Year.
-The smell of chicken soup cooking on the stove, and round challas baking in the oven of my mother’s kitchen.
-My mother standing over mounds of dough that she rolled and cut into various shaped noodles.
-I remember her taking the noodles and tossing them into the air, like confetti.
-They would separate and land on the large wooden board, left there to air dry for hours.
+The smell of chicken soup cooking on the stove, and round Challas baking in the oven of my mother’s kitchen.
+My mother standing over mounds of dough that she rolled and cut into various shaped noodles, and then taking the noodles and tossing them into the air, like confetti.
+They would separate and land on her large wooden board, left there to air dry for hours.
 Little square noodles for soup, and long thin noodles for kugels or a dairy meal.
-The wonderful aroma of apples and cinnamon baking inside a cake.
-The live carp swimming in the bathtub, yes like in the children’s book, and yes I played with it.
+The wonderful aroma of apples and cinnamon baking inside her cake.
+The live carp swimming in the bathtub, yes, just like in the children’s book, and yes I played with it.
 The less pleasant memory of my mother stunning the carp with her rolling-pin and making it into gefilte fish.
-The beautiful Limoges China that she bought in France and brought with her to the United States, china that only came out for Rosh Hashana.
+The beautiful Limoges china that she bought in France and brought with her to the United States, china that only came out for Rosh Hashana.
 Sweet memories for a sweet year.

 To all of you, Shana Tovah U’Metukah.